 (A) Across all sustainability outcomes As a pioneer in sustainable investment, Bridges has always seen field-building and policy engagement as an important activity alongside its day-to-day investment activity.
 This is perhaps best demonstrated by the Impact Management Project (IMP), which Bridges Insights launched in 2016 and hosted/ facilitated until its conclusion in 2021.
 (1) Describe your approach Bridges' approach to policy engagement is selective and prioritises opportunities it believes can lead to meaningful system change.
 We follow developments in sustainability regulation closely and weigh in directly and through working groups when we feel Bridges can make helpful contributions and share our expertise and experiences.
-(2) Engagement tools or activities used (1) We participated in 'sign-on' letters (3) We provided technical input via government- or regulator-backed working groups (4) We engaged policy makers on our own initiative (3) Example(s) of policies engaged on As the first draft of the UK's SDR was heavily based on the IMP, we provided support directly to the FCA on its application in context of their regulatory ambitions.
-We are also the Technical Partner of the Impact Task Force for their work which is focused on building a supportive policy environment for Outcomes Contracts in the UK.
-(B) Sustainability Outcome #1: (B) Sustainability Outcome #1: NZAM AUM commitment (Bridges UK and US) (1) Describe your approach
+(2) Engagement tools or activities used (1) We participated in 'sign-on' letters(3) We provided technical input via government- or regulator-backed working groups(4) We engaged policy makers on our own initiative Bridges Outcomes Partnerships has contributed to the work of the Department for Work and Pensions' External Reference Group on Universal Support - a programme to help people with chronic health conditions return to work.
+We are also part of the FMLC Working Group on Fiduciary Duties and Pension Trustees in the Context of Sustainability in Finance.
+(3) Example(s) of policies engaged on The Bridges Outcomes Partnerships team routinely engages with governments at both local and national level regarding the effectiveness of outcomes contracts as a mechanism for delivery quality outcomes for government at lower cost than traditional methods.
+This engagement work is conducted bilaterally with government commissioners as well as collaboratively with other market participants.
+For example, we have regular meetings with the Department for Culture, Media and Sport, and have met with the Ministry of Housing, Communities and Local Government, the Home Office, and the Department of Work and Pensions.
+We have also worked with Better Society Capital (formerly known as Big Society Capital) to provide analysis on impact investing and outcomes partnerships to the Labour party.
+We are also members of the Future Public Services Taskforce set up by think tank Demos, and in the year have submitted public evidence to the Work and Pensions select committee in the House of Commons on the disability employment gap and supporting better employment outcomes.

+(B) Sustainability Outcome #1:

+(B) Sustainability Outcome #1: NZAM AUM commitment (Bridges UK and US)

+(1) Describe your approach

 (2) Engagement tools or activities used

 (3) Example(s) of policies engaged on

 (C) Sustainability Outcome #2:

 (C) Sustainability Outcome #2: Net Zero target (Bridges Israel)

 (1) Describe your approach

 (2) Engagement tools or activities used

 (3) Example(s) of policies engaged on